 Corporate-owned life insurance

-One way to fund deferred compensation effectively is through corporate-owned life insurance (COLI) — a life insurance policy that is owned and paid for by the company, with the key employee as beneficiary.
+One way to fund deferred compensation effectively is through corporate-owned life insurance (COLI) — a life insurance policy that is owned and paid for by the company, with the key employee as the beneficiary.
 Once the employee retires, he or she typically begins receiving the deferred compensation, which is paid for by the COLI policy.
 As the insurance policy owner, the company may borrow against the policy, and even use the borrowed funds to pay the policy premium.
 Should the key employee (the beneficiary) die before retirement, the company would collect the death benefit.

 But once payments are made to the employee in retirement, the company will receive tax deductions for those payments.
-And the employee must pay tax on the benefits as part of his or her gross income in a non-qualified deferred compensation plan.
+And the employee must pay tax on the benefits as part of his or her gross income in non-qualified deferred compensation plan.